Small Noise Perturbations in Multidimensional Case: An asymptotic behavior of a solution to an SDE for a large time

 Proofs of all other items are similar. \end{proof} \begin{remk} We need the strong Markov property only for the justification of the equality in \eqref{eq:407}.
 Generally, we may replace assumption on Markovianity, \eqref{eq:X_infty} and \eqref{eq:cond_noise} with

 \end{remk}

-\begin{expl} Condition \eqref{eq:X_infty} is satisfied if, for example, all coefficients are locally bounded and $B$ is non-degenerate or, for example, if the jump part is non-degenerate at infinity and $X$ can exit from any fixed ball by one large jump with positive probability that is independent of the initial point (but may depend on a ball). \end{expl}
+\begin{expl} Condition \eqref{eq:X_infty} is satisfied if, for example, all coefficients are locally bounded and $B$ satisfies ellipticity condition or, for example, if the jump part is non-degenerate at infinity and $X$ can exit from any fixed ball by one large jump with positive probability that is independent of the initial point (but may depend on a ball):